Skip to main content

 @Mention people!

-You can @mention people in comments!
+You can @mention people in the comments!
 Simply type the @ character and start writing the first few characters of their name.

 Comment modal highlighting the @mention drop-down (6)

-A list of matches will appear based on what you write, select the person you want to mention (6) and it will auto complete their name for you.
+A list of matches will appear based on what you write, select the person you want to mention (6) and it will auto-complete their name for you.

-Once you post the comment they will be notified that you mentioned them (if they have notifications switched on)
+Once you post the comment, they will be notified that you mentioned them (if they have notifications switched on)

 Preview your comment

-When writing a comment you can click on the "Preview" button at the top of the modal to check your comment looks great before posting!
+When writing a comment, you can click on the "Preview" button at the top of the modal to check your comment looks great before posting!

 Additional features

-Article meta data
+post meta data

 Table of contents